LEAT-EDGE/qualia/docs/Update.md

 pip install -e .[pytorch]
 ```

-Repeat this step for any additional Qualia component you are using, in order from the root of the dependency graph (see [Qualia Components](Components)).
+Repeat this step for any additional Qualia component you are using, in order from the root of the dependency graph (see <project:User/Components.md>).